Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

 After the first filtering step, assume there are $T$ local centers remaining.
 Index these local centers in the decreasing order of their frequencies, i.e., $\{c_{1}, \ldots, c_{T}\},$ which corresponds to $f_{1}\geq f_{2}\geq\cdots\geq f_T$.
 With this order, the cumulative proportion of neighbors for the local centers down the list can be calculated as

 where $|\cdot|$ represents the cardinality of a set.

-The filtering procedure consists of two steps: (1) selecting a suitable frequency cutoff, and (2) adjusting the grouping results to satisfy the min strategy defined in Definition \ref{Def:minmax}.
-According to Definition \ref{Def:minmax}, for fixed local centers, the grouping result satisfying the max strategy is unique, whereas multiple solutions may satisfy the min strategy.
-Thus, a reasonable initial grouping method that provides high-quality results and estimates the number of groups is essential.
-We summarize the designed grouping method in Algorithm \ref{alg:ld_grouping}.
-This method leverages local depths and the similarities between neighborhoods of local centers.
-Here, local depth values are computed during defining local centers, and the similarity matrix for neighborhoods of local centers is denoted as $\mathbb{M}$, with $\mathrm{sim}(\vecN_{c_i}, \vecN_{c_j})$ as its $ij$-th entry.
+The filtering procedure under the min strategy consists of two stages: (1) selecting a frequency cutoff and forming an grouping, and (2) refining the grouping to satisfy the min strategy in Definition~\ref{Def:minmax}.
+For a fixed set of local centers, the max strategy yields a unique grouping, whereas the min strategy may admit multiple feasible groupings.
+Thus, we use a heuristic procedure that performs filtering and grouping simultaneously.
+Stage (1) is implemented by Algorithms~\ref{alg:local_center_filtering} with grouping detailed in Algorithm~\ref{alg:and_grouping}, and stage (2) by the group trimming process in Algorithm~\ref{alg:GTP}.
+Implementation details are given next and may be skipped on a first reading without loss of the main ideas of the paper.